glgl-1/glgl-1/README.md

 ## 🍏 SWIFT PROJECT

 - [Subway Digital Poster Ad](https://github.com/terryhyuk/Subway-Digital-Poster-Ad)
-  An analytics app that predicts and visualizes the age distribution of subway passengers by time slot and station, helping advertisers optimize their subway ad strategies.
+  An app that analyzes and predicts the age distribution of subway passengers by time slot and station, providing actionable insights for advertisers

 ---